 We expect our students to conduct themselves well, both inside and outside the school, by showing self-discipline and respect for others.
-All students are expected to respond promptly and obediently to the instructions of staff.
+All students are expected to respond promptly and obediently to the instructions of staff, as they follow the Newman Way.